MagicMirrorOrg/MagicMirror/README.md

 Added some improvements to MichMichs [project](http://michaelteeuw.nl/tagged/magicmirror).

--Translation other Languages (compliments,moment.js and UI is translated) (DE/EN/FR/ES/NL)
+-Translation to other Languages (compliments and DateLabel needs to be translated manually, moment.js for everything else)

 -Override system-locale with user profiles -> http://127.0.0.1/smartmirror?user=user1 (for user1).
 You can define newsfeed,language, weather,openhab URL for each profile.

--Inlcuded a newer Version of moment.js and weathericons
+-Inlcuded a newer Version of moment-with-langs.js and weathericons

 -Added OpenHAB Support